markabrahams/node-net-snmp/README.md

    `idBitsSize` option to the `createSession()` function
  * Add note to README.md that sessions should be closed when done with

+## Version 1.2.2 - 01/02/2018

+ * The _generateId() function randomly returns negative ID's resulting in response parsing issues and timeouts

 # Roadmap

 In no particular order: